 United Regional is proud to have achieved the distinction as a Joint Commission Primary Stroke Center Certification.
 The Joint Commission’s Certificate of Distinction for Primary Stroke Centers recognizes centers that make exceptional efforts to foster better outcomes for stroke care.
 Achievement of certification signifies that the services we provide have the critical elements to achieve long-term success in improving outcomes.
 It is the best signal to our community that the quality care we provide is effectively managed to meet the unique and specialized needs of stroke patients.
-United Regional treats approximately 400 stroke patients annually and serves as the hub of the area’s Stroke Network.
+United Regional serves as the hub of the area’s Stroke Network.

 United Regional’s Stroke Program was developed to increase public awareness of stroke, its risk factors and warning signs.
-Stroke is the third leading cause of death in the United States and the leading cause of adult disability, but most people do not even know they are at risk.
+Stroke is one of the leading causes of death in the United States and of adult disability, but most people do not even know they are at risk.
 Many do not understand the prevalence of the disease or understand what the risk factors are for stroke.

 The warning signs for stroke are:

 - Sudden numbness or weakness of the face, arm or leg, especially on one side of the body

 - Sudden confusion, trouble speaking or understanding

 - Sudden loss of vision in one or both eyes

 - Sudden severe headache with no known cause